Yerevan: Erebuni

-The ancient kingdom of Urartu was formed in the 9th century BCE by King Arame in the basin of Lake Van of the Armenian Highland, including the territory of modern-day Yerevan.
-Archaeological evidence, such as a cuneiform inscription, indicates that the Urartian military fortress of Erebuni (Էրեբունի) was founded in 782 BCE by the orders of King Argishti I at the site of modern-day Yerevan, to serve as a fort and citadel guarding against attacks from the north Caucasus.
+The ancient kingdom of Urartu was formed in the 9th century BC by King Arame in the basin of Lake Van of the Armenian Highland, including the territory of modern-day Yerevan.
+Archaeological evidence, such as a cuneiform inscription, indicates that the Urartian military fortress of Erebuni was founded in 782 BC by the orders of King Argishti I at the site of modern-day Yerevan, to serve as a fort and citadel guarding against attacks from the north Caucasus.
 The cuneiform inscription found at Erebuni Fortress reads:

 During the height of the Urartian power, irrigation canals and artificial reservoirs were built in Erebuni and its surrounding territories.

-In the mid-7th century BCE, the city of Teishebaini was built by Rusa II of Urartu, around 7 km west of Erebuni Fortress.
+In the mid-7th century BC, the city of Teishebaini was built by Rusa II of Urartu, around 7 km west of Erebuni Fortress.
 It was fortified on a hill -currently known as Karmir Blur within Shengavit District of Yerevan- to protect the eastern borders of Urartu from the barbaric Cimmerians and Scythians.
 During excavations, the remains of a governors palace that contained a hundred and twenty rooms spreading across more than 40000 m2 was found, along with a citadel dedicated to the Urartian god Teisheba.
-The construction of the city of Teishebaini, as well as the palace and the citadel was completed by the end of the 7th century BCE, during the reign of Rusa III.
-However, Teishebaini was destroyed by an alliance of Medes and the Scythians in 585 BCE.
+The construction of the city of Teishebaini, as well as the palace and the citadel was completed by the end of the 7th century BC, during the reign of Rusa III.
+However, Teishebaini was destroyed by an alliance of Medes and the Scythians in 585 BC.

 Median and Achaemenid rules

-In 590 BCE, following the fall of the Kingdom of Urartu by the hands of the Iranian Medes, Erebuni along with the Armenian Highland became part of the Median Empire.
+In 590 BC, following the fall of the Kingdom of Urartu at the hands of the Iranian Medes, Erebuni along with the Armenian Highlands became part of the Median Empire.

-However, in 550 BCE, the Median Empire was conquered by Cyrus the Great, and Erebuni became part of the Achaemenid Empire.
-Between 522 BCE and 331 BCE, Erebuni was one of the main centers of the Satrapy of Armenia, a region controlled by the Orontid Dynasty as one of the satrapies of the Achaemenid Empire.
+However, in 550 BC, the Median Empire was conquered by Cyrus the Great, and Erebuni became part of the Achaemenid Empire.
+Between 522 BC and 331 BC, Erebuni was one of the main centres of the Satrapy of Armenia, a region controlled by the Orontid dynasty as one of the satrapies of the Achaemenid Empire.
 The Satrapy of Armenia was divided into two parts: the northern part and the southern part, with the cities of Erebuni (Yerevan) and Tushpa (Van) as their centres, respectively.

-Coins issued in 478 BCE along with many other items found in the Erebuni Fortress, reveal the importance of Erebuni as a major centre for trade under Achaemenid rule.
+Coins issued in 478 BC, along with many other items found in the Erebuni Fortress, reveal the importance of Erebuni as a major centre for trade under Achaemenid rule.